tiberiusferreira/Botejao/README.md

 # Botejao
-A telegram bot which sends the menu of UNICAMP's restaurant to a group.
+A telegram bot which sends UNICAMP's restaurant menu to a Telegram group.

+This is mainly a "toy" project to teach me Rust and get people involved with Telegram.

 Planned features:

 - [ ] Support for USP
 - [ ] Support for UFRGS